 : per repository configuration options

-= My website == h2 \Include[not-readme]
+= My website == h2 \Include[not-index]

 index.html

-also contains the headers fornot-readme.bigb
+also contains the headers fornot-index.bigb

 producing:This means that you can split large splitDefault input files if rendering starts to slow you down, and things will still render exactly the same.- My website